Laith-kalfood/gesture-led-control/README.md

 1.Paste the project code into your Python IDE (e.g. PyCharm) 2.Press Run
-3.Raise your index finger to activate LED brightness control 4.Raise both index and middle fingers to switch to servo control 5.Move your pinky and thumb to adjust brightness or angle
+3.Raise your index finger to activate LED brightness control 5.Move your pinky and thumb to adjust brightness or angle

 ## ✅ You're Good to Go!